Multitask Learning Can Improve Worst-Group Outcomes: Details For Natural Data Experiments

 \paragraph{Baseline Methods} Since we evaluate our method based on its ability to generalize to worst performing groups, we benchmark it against three popular methods found in group generalization literature.
-These methods either directly or indirectly optimize for worst-group improvements. \begin{description} \item[Empirical Risk Minimization (ERM):] This is the standard approach of minimizing the average loss over all the training data.
-No group information is used during training except when the \textbf{Val-GP} strategy is used for model selection. \item[Just Train Twice (JTT):] It presents a two step approach for worst group generalization \cite{pmlr-v139-liu21f}.
+These methods either directly or indirectly optimize for worst-group improvements. \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Empirical Risk Minimization (ERM):} This is the standard approach of minimizing the average loss over all the training data.
+No group information is used during training except when the \textbf{Val-GP} strategy is used for model selection. \item \textbf{Just Train Twice (JTT):} It presents a two step approach for worst group generalization \cite{pmlr-v139-liu21f}.
 JTT first trains a standard ERM model for $T$ epochs to identify misclassified datapoints.
-Then, a second model is trained on a reweighted dataset constructed by up weighting the mis-classified examples by $\alpha_{up}$.
-It does not use group information during training except for the \textbf{Val-GP} strategy. \item[Bit-rate Constrained DRO (BR-DRO):] Traditionally, in the two-player formulation of DRO, the adversary can use complex re-weighting functions, resulting in overly pessimistic solutions.
+Then, a second model is trained on a reweighted dataset constructed by upweighting the misclassified examples by $\alpha_{up}$.
+It does not use group information during training except for the \textbf{Val-GP} strategy. \item \textbf{Bit-rate Constrained DRO (BR-DRO):} Traditionally, in the two-player formulation of DRO, the adversary can use complex reweighting functions, resulting in overly pessimistic solutions.
 In contrast, BR-DRO \cite{setlur2023bitrate} constrains the adversary's complexity based on information theory under a data-independent prior.
-While BR-DRO offers weaker robustness without performance guarantees for arbitrary re-weighting, it is less pessimistic and suitable for simpler distribution shifts, characterized by re-weighting function contained in a simpler complexity class.
-BR-DRO does not use group information during training except for the \textbf{Val-GP} setting. \item[Group-DRO:] Group distributionally robust optimization minimizes the maximum loss across all the sub-groups \cite{sagawa2019distributionally}.
+While BR-DRO offers weaker robustness without performance guarantees for arbitrary reweighting, it is less pessimistic and suitable for simpler distribution shifts, characterized by a reweighting function contained in a simpler complexity class.
+BR-DRO does not use group information during training except for the \textbf{Val-GP} setting. \item \textbf{Group-DRO:} Group distributionally robust optimization minimizes the maximum loss across all the sub-groups \cite{sagawa2019distributionally}.
 This optimization method incorporates group annotations during training.
-Similar to prior works \cite{pmlr-v139-liu21f, pmlr-v177-idrissi22a, setlur2023bitrate}, we treat it as an oracle, as this is the only method that uses group annotations. \end{description}
+Similar to prior works \cite{pmlr-v139-liu21f, pmlr-v177-idrissi22a, setlur2023bitrate}, we treat it as an oracle, as this is the only method that uses group annotations. \end{enumerate}